The Plague of the Zombies: Plot

 Police accuse Tom, the brother of John Martinus, of killing Alice, as he was found sleeping in a drunken stupor near her body.
 Tom denies involvement, and claims he witnessed his deceased brother walking near the mine.
 An autopsy on Alice shows no signs of rigor mortis, and, even stranger, blood smeared on her face is determined to be of animal origin.
 Sir James notices a bandaged slash wound on her wrist, which Peter says she sustained on a piece of broken glass days before.
 Later that evening, Squire Hamilton pays Sylvia a visit.
 Purposely, Hamilton manages to shatter a wine glass, and Sylvia happens to cut her finger on one of the sharp edges of the glass.
-Secretly, the Squire conceals a piece of the blood-stained glass into his coat pocket and departs.
+Secretly, the Squire conceals a vial of Sylvia's blood in his coat pocket and departs.

 The next day, at Alice's funeral, Sylvia begins to feel faint.
 Through further investigation, Sir James and Peter learn that the squire lived in Haiti for several years and practised Haitian voodoo rituals, as well as black magic.
 Meanwhile, Squire Hamilton, now with a vestige of Sylvia's blood, has begun using his voodoo magic to lure Sylvia into the dark woods.
 She is led to the abandoned tin mine by an army of walking zombies for a voodoo ceremony that will transform her into one of the walking dead.
 It is revealed that Squire Hamilton has been turning the locals into the walking dead, in order to create workers to mine the tin and make money off of it.

 While Peter follows Sylvia to the mines, Sir James investigates the Squire's house and finds some small figures in coffins the Squire uses for his voodoo.
-After a struggle with one of the Squire's henchmen the room is accidentally set ablaze, Sir James barely manages to escape after threatening a servant who notices the inferno for information on the mine.
+After a struggle with one of the Squire's henchmen the room is accidentally set ablaze.
+Sir James barely manages to escape after threatening a servant, who notices the inferno, for information on the mine.
 He races to the mines to join Peter, while in the mansion the figures in the coffins catch fire, causing their zombie counterparts to do the same and go crazy.
 Using the distraction caused by the burning crazed zombies, Sir James and Peter rescue Sylvia and flee from the burning flames as they listen to the anguished screams of Hamilton and his zombies; thus the plague is ended.

-Themes

-David Pirie compares it to The Reptile in that "[b]oth concern small Cornish communities threatened by a kind of alien and inexplicable plague which has been imported from the East via a corrupt aristocracy: both are, by implication at least, violently anti-colonial".

-Scholar Ruth Heholt notes in an article in Hellebore magazine that both The Reptile and The Plague of the Zombies are part of a tradition that associates Cornwall with the exotic and the foreign.
-Cornwall represents "the non-English within England; the foreign at home."